EvilFreelancer/dqa-quorum/README.md

   - model: google/gemma-2-9b-it
 ```

-Here you may set multiple models, they will work as an experts o quorum.
+Here you may set multiple models; they will work as experts in the quorum.

 ### Advanced settings of experts

-You may use different API keys, base URLs and prompt template:
+You may use different API keys, base URLs, and prompt templates:

 ```yaml
 experts: